Skip to Content

 4 Myths About Traumatic Brain Injuries

 There are several myths surrounding traumatic brain injuries that many people believe to be true.
 Even with the rapid progression of modern medicine and science, the brain and its functions remain somewhat of a mystery.
-How long recovery takes and to what extent an individual can recover from a traumatic brain injury is very hard to predict and must be assessed on a case by case basis.
-Below is a list of the most common brain injury myths:
+How long recovery takes and to what extent an individual can recover from a traumatic brain injury is hard to predict and must be assessed on a case-by-case basis.

 2. If a person seems fine, they are fine – Not true.
-The tangible effects of a brain injury, i.e. physical trauma to the brain itself, are unseen because the brain resides inside the human head.
-An individual may look “fine” on the outside but may still suffer from intellectual, emotional, social, and/or physical issues.
+The tangible effects of a brain injury, i.e., physical trauma to the brain itself, are unseen because the brain resides inside the human head.
+An individual may look “fine” on the outside but still suffer from intellectual, emotional, social, and/or physical issues.

 4. It is impossible to recover from a brain injury – Incorrect.
 Some brain injuries do cause permanent damage.
 However, there are many cases in which individuals recover and go on to live happy and healthy lives.